Priti3009/expense-sharing-app/README.md

 ## Split Types

-1. Equal Split
+1. Equal Split -
 Total amount is divided equally among all users.

-2. Exact Split
+2. Exact Split -
-Sum of all split amounts must equal total expense amount.
+Sum of all split amounts must be equal to the total expense amount.

-3. Percentage Split
+3. Percentage Split -
 Sum of all percentages must be 100.

 Each user’s share is calculated accordingly.